-An ongoing list of diabolical films which (we feel) have the most redeeming value, or are otherwise notable for interesting Satanic, Black Magic, Witchcraft, Pagan or Occult, content.
+A wine list of diabolical films (by no means exhaustive) with the most redeeming value, or that are otherwise notable for interesting Satanic, Black Magic, Witchcraft, Pagan or Occult, content.

 We of course refer to the original films and not any remakes nor sequels, prequels or fecals.
-That is not to say that some of these sequels are not enjoyable, but these original films (and novels in the case of Rosemary’s Baby and The Exorcist) stand out as having had a widespread influence in popular culture regarding beliefs in an actual devil, or Satan, and the powers of Evil.
+That is not to say that some of these sequels are not enjoyable, but these original films, and novels in the case of Rosemary’s Baby and The Exorcist, stand out as having had a widespread influence in popular culture regarding beliefs in an actual Devil, or Satan, and the powers of Evil.

 The seventies and eighties were arguably the best time for these films.
 However, none before or since, has had as visceral an impact as The Exorcist.

 Our personal favorite is Rosemary’s Baby, so let’s begin there.

 Satanic Sommelier: A very expensive bottle of Château Margaux with savory notes and a strong finish!
 Too expensive?
 Try making a vodka blush in tribute to the Castevets!

 - Fill shaker 2/3 with fresh ice.
 Add ingredients.
 Shake and strain into chilled cocktail glass.